-5. Conclusion: Representations as Components of Control Systems how a different stance-dynamic mechanistic explanation-can bring together the dynamical and representationalist perspectives rather than set them in opposition.
+7.6 Conclusion: Representations as Components of Control Systems

+The embrace of representations in the cognitive and neural sciences has been challenged by advocates of a contentiously narrow dynamical systems approach.
+In this paper I have pursued how a different stance-dynamic mechanistic explanation-can bring together the dynamical and representationalist perspectives rather than set them in opposition.
 I showed that even the Watt governor, which van Gelder advanced as a paradigm case of dynamics without representation, exemplifies this hybrid approach, by which representations invariably arise in the functioning of any dynamical system that incorporates a control system.
 Within this perspective I have explored both how dynamical processes within controllers carry information about the plant and its environment, and on how the plant consumes this information, but my main concern has been the implications of construing control systems themselves as the loci of representations.
-In particular, given a control system, one does not need to speculate further about how selection might have favored the representational system-it is sufficient to understand how representations arise within the controller and are used to coordinate behavior.
+In particular, given a control system, one does not need to speculate further about how selection might have favored the representational system---it is sufficient to understand how representations arise within the controller and are used to coordinate behavior.